javascript-tutorial/en.javascript.info/2-ui/5-data-storage/01-cookie/article.md

 document.cookie = "user=John; expires=" + date;
 ```

-If the date is in the past, the cookie will be deleted from the browser.
+If we set `expires` to the past, the cookie will be deleted.

 -  **`max-age=3600`**